abacusai/api-python/featurestore.md

 Finally, we can create a feature group from these datasets, specifying what columns we want as features, and how to join the two tables together.
 We can do this via ANSI SQL statements or python functions:

 ### ANSI SQL
+*The OG way to talk to your data - because sometimes old school is the best school*
 ```python
 feature_group = client.create_feature_group(
      table_name='joined_events_data',